Connorseds2002/VATUK-vatsys-dataset/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.
-This can be from charts as well to help in adding this to the next update
+This can be from charts as well to help in adding this to the next update but will be added not the next cycle